bmander/graphserver/README.md

 - **Edge Providers**: Function-pointer based plugins that define domain-specific transition rules
 - **Planners**: Algorithms like Dijkstra and A* that search for optimal paths

-**Current Status**: M1 Stage 1 complete - core data structures implemented and tested.
+**Current Status**: M1 Stage 4 complete - core library with full integration testing and end-to-end scenarios.

 ## Building